The oldest public wildflower garden in the United States

 Fruit: The lustrous berries may occasionally be white as shown here, but on this species, be they red or white, are each on a very slender greenish stalk which is dull green to brown at maturity, The fleshy berries are oval in shape and contain 8 or more hard seeds that are cone shaped to wedge shaped, dark brown to reddish brown in color.
 On this white berry type of the Red Baneberry the lustrous white berries have a purple "eye" which is easily noticed.
 Seeds are difficult to start as they must have a cold moist period followed by a warm moist period and another cold moist period, which means if sowed outside, they will not germinate until the 2nd year.

 HAZARD: Baneberry plants are poisonous and the berries are considered especially poisonous.
 More notes at page bottom.

 Habitat: As it is a woodland plant Red Baneberry is found in shady spots of open woods and forests where there is wet to mesic moisture conditions.
 The root is a woody caudex with fibrous roots.
 Stems die back to ground level in the fall.
 In the Woodland Garden it will be found along shady paths.

 Above: 1st photo - The fruit of the white form of Red Baneberry.
-Note the berry stalks are green.
-2nd photo - The inflorescence is a more rounded cluster than those of the White Baneberry.
+Note the berry stalks are green and thin.
+2nd photo - The inflorescence is usually a more rounded cluster than those of the White Baneberry.